 Face coverings for patients and visitors

-In line with government guidance visitors and outpatients must now wear a face covering or face mask when they attend the University Hospital Southampton sites.
+In line with government guidance visitors and outpatients must now wear a face covering or face mask, unless exemptions apply, when they attend the University Hospital Southampton sites.
 Find out more here.

 Please remember masks alone will not protect against COVID19.